digiapulssi/zabbix-proxy-setup/README.md

 must run as root since created PSK key file must have special permissions setup.

 1. Run `sudo ./setup-psk.sh` to setup PSK key and identity for proxy
-2. Configure same PSK key and identity on Zabbix server
+2. Configure the same PSK key and identity on Zabbix server